Shakespeare's plays: Tragedies

 Note: Plays marked with LR are now commonly referred to as the "late romances".
-Plays marked with PP are sometimes referred to as the "problem plays".
+Plays marked with PP are known as the "problem plays".
 The three plays marked with FF were not included in the First Folio.

 Dramatic collaborations

 Like most playwrights of his period, Shakespeare did not always write alone, and a number of his plays were collaborative, although the exact number is open to debate.
 Some of the following attributions, such as for The Two Noble Kinsmen, have well-attested contemporary documentation; others, such as for Titus Andronicus, remain more controversial and are dependent on linguistic analysis by modern scholars.